chandanhpcic/docs/source/contribute.rst

 Support Contract
 ----------------
-with a support contract we support you and you support us as OPNsense is fully supported by Deciso.
+with a support contract we support you and you support us as Reticen8 is fully supported by Reticen8.

-For support options see `OPNsense Commercial Support <https://opnsense.org/support-overview/commercial-support/>`__
+For support options see `Reticen8 Commercial Support <https://reticen8.com/support-overview/commercial-support/>`__

 ------------------

 -----------
 Development
 -----------
-Contributing to the ongoing development of OPNsense can be done by:
+Contributing to the ongoing development of Reticen8 can be done by:

 * Testing a development version and
 * Report issues and/or